Dan2418/EnviroSummarization/README.md

 This project employs the BART model for summarizing environmental content, focusing on topics such as climate change, biodiversity, and pollution.
 By fine-tuning BART on synthetic data, we enable concise and coherent summaries, aiding researchers, policymakers, and decision-makers.

+## Technologies Used

+- **Transformers**: Utilized for the implementation and fine-tuning of the BART model.
+- **Streamlit**: Provides an interactive interface for summarizing environmental texts.
+- **NLP (Natural Language Processing)**: Applied to process and analyze large volumes of textual data.
+- **Pandas**: Handles data manipulation and preparation tasks.
+- **Hugging Face**: Powers the transformer-based model fine-tuning and inference.
+- **JSON Dataset**: A pre-generated dataset in JSON format is provided for training and testing.

 ## Model: BART
 BART is a transformer-based sequence-to-sequence model combining a bidirectional (BERT-like) encoder and an autoregressive (GPT-like) decoder.
 Pre-trained on a text reconstruction task, BART is highly effective for text summarization and generation.
 Fine-tuning it on domain-specific data ensures accurate, topic-relevant summaries.